SouthState Corp Sells 9,370 Shares of iShares Preferred and Income Securities ETF (NASDAQ:PFF)

-SouthState Corp reduced its position in iShares Preferred and Income Securities ETF (NASDAQ:PFF – Get Rating) by 7.2% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+SouthState Corp reduced its holdings in shares of iShares Preferred and Income Securities ETF (NASDAQ:PFF – Get Rating) by 7.2% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
 The institutional investor owned 120,158 shares of the company’s stock after selling 9,370 shares during the period.
-SouthState Corp’s holdings in iShares Preferred and Income Securities ETF were worth $3,951,000 at the end of the most recent quarter.
+SouthState Corp’s holdings in iShares Preferred and Income Securities ETF were worth $3,951,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also made changes to their positions in the business.
-Nvwm LLC boosted its position in iShares Preferred and Income Securities ETF by 5.2% during the 2nd quarter.
-Nvwm LLC now owns 75,548 shares of the company’s stock valued at $2,484,000 after acquiring an additional 3,724 shares in the last quarter.
-Great Diamond Partners LLC boosted its position in iShares Preferred and Income Securities ETF by 2.8% during the first quarter.
-Great Diamond Partners LLC now owns 144,567 shares of the company’s stock worth $5,265,000 after acquiring an additional 3,967 shares during the last quarter.
-Lindbrook Capital LLC raised its holdings in shares of iShares Preferred and Income Securities ETF by 148.2% during the 2nd quarter.
-Lindbrook Capital LLC now owns 19,182 shares of the company’s stock worth $631,000 after acquiring an additional 11,454 shares during the period.
-Norris Perne & French LLP MI acquired a new stake in iShares Preferred and Income Securities ETF during the first quarter worth $303,000.
-Finally, King Wealth lifted its holdings in shares of iShares Preferred and Income Securities ETF by 16.7% in the 1st quarter.
-King Wealth now owns 42,849 shares of the company’s stock worth $1,561,000 after acquiring an additional 6,143 shares during the last quarter.
+Other large investors also recently modified their holdings of the company.
+SVB Wealth LLC grew its stake in iShares Preferred and Income Securities ETF by 11.3% during the first quarter.
+SVB Wealth LLC now owns 2,652,556 shares of the company’s stock worth $96,607,000 after buying an additional 269,954 shares during the last quarter.
+Janney Montgomery Scott LLC lifted its holdings in shares of iShares Preferred and Income Securities ETF by 9.5% during the 2nd quarter.
+Janney Montgomery Scott LLC now owns 1,332,294 shares of the company’s stock valued at $43,746,000 after purchasing an additional 115,615 shares in the last quarter.
+Smith Chas P & Associates PA Cpas acquired a new stake in shares of iShares Preferred and Income Securities ETF during the second quarter worth $38,758,000.
+Baird Financial Group Inc. raised its position in iShares Preferred and Income Securities ETF by 1.6% in the 1st quarter.
+Baird Financial Group Inc. now owns 796,440 shares of the company’s stock valued at $29,006,000 after buying an additional 12,581 shares during the last quarter.
+Finally, Affinity Wealth Management LLC boosted its holdings in iShares Preferred and Income Securities ETF by 3.3% during the first quarter.
+Affinity Wealth Management LLC now owns 646,063 shares of the company’s stock worth $22,657,000 after purchasing an additional 20,417 shares during the last quarter.

 iShares Preferred and Income Securities ETF Increases Dividend